FindMySchool LogoFindMySchool

 % of pupils achieving expected standard

 GCSE outcomes are stronger in relative terms.
-The average Attainment 8 score of 49.1 exceeds the England average, placing William Hulme's in the typical band for secondary schools nationally.
+The average Attainment 8 score of 51.9 places William Hulme's in the typical band for secondary schools nationally.
 More significantly, the Progress 8 score of +0.4 indicates pupils make well above average progress from their Key Stage 2 starting points.
 This value-added measure suggests teaching is effectively raising attainment regardless of intake ability.

-The school ranks 1,770th in England for GCSE outcomes (FindMySchool ranking) and 35th among secondaries in Manchester.
-When combining GCSE and A-level performance, the school ranks 1,524th in England.
+The school ranks 1,596th in England for GCSE academic outcomes (FindMySchool ranking) and 30th among secondaries in Manchester.

-The EBacc average point score of 4.3 is marginally above the England average, though only 12.8% of pupils achieved grades 5 or above across all EBacc subjects.
-This suggests the school prioritises breadth of subject choice over the narrow academic EBacc pathway.
+The EBacc average point score of 4.8 is a positive marker, with 22.5% of pupils achieving grades 5 or above across all EBacc subjects.
+This suggests the school combines breadth of subject choice with a meaningful academic pathway.

 England ranks and key metrics (where available)